Dreame X60 Max Ultra Complete Review

 The X60 Max Ultra Complete uses camera-based navigation and requires ambient light.
 Canadian winters mean sunrise after 8am from October through February.
 Schedule this robot at 9am or later during winter months.
 If you need pre-dawn reliability year-round, the Roborock Qrevo Max (LiDAR, ~$1,049–$1,199) is a more consistent choice for that specific use case.

-- ✓Have low furniture where slim profile matters
+- ✓You have low furniture where slim profile matters

-- ✓Have a cluttered home needing advanced obstacle avoidance
+- ✓You have a cluttered home needing advanced obstacle avoidance

-- ✓Can run the robot during daylight hours
+- ✓You can run the robot during daylight hours

-- ✕Have a primarily hard-floor home focused on mopping
+- ✗You have a primarily hard-floor home focused on mopping

-- ✕Already have the L50 Ultra and mainly need pet hair cleaning
+- ✗You already have the L50 Ultra and mainly need pet hair cleaning

-- ✕Are budget-conscious — the L50 Ultra covers pet hair at less cost
+- ✗You are budget-conscious — the L50 Ultra covers pet hair at less cost

-- ✕Want the robotic arm obstacle-clearing of the Saros Z70
+- ✗You want the robotic arm obstacle-clearing of the Saros Z70

 Performance Breakdown